 This is the easiest project that I have done since we started this challenge.
 Usually, I take items from the Thrift Store and turn it into something completely different.

 I found the chandelier at my favorite thrift store and a few of the strands of beads had come loose but it was so simple to put back on.
 Thrift Stores always have floor lamps and most of the lamps would work for this project.
-The chandelier need to have a plug in cord to work.
+The chandelier needs to have a plug-in cord to work.

 I just recently got a spray paint shelter from HomeRight and I wish that I had this for the past 20 years.
-I am using a hanging clothes rack to hold my chandelier so that I can spray paint it.
-I sprayed the stand and the chandelier with one coat of primer and two coats of white paint.
-I choose to paint it white so that it would match my bedroom.
+Using hanging clothes rack works to hold my chandelier so that I can spray paint it. the chandelier is sprayed with one coat of primer and two coats of white paint.

 I slipped the chandelier over the floor lamp.